 1Product strategy: which SKUs to carry

-2OEM factory selection: six minimum hard criteria
+2OEM factory selection: minimum hard criteria

 | Criterion | Minimum requirement |